aukgit/Simple-Chat-System/Readme.md

 It's a simple chat system written in java.
 Completly written by Alim Ul Karim.
 All codes are modular.

 If you are looking for an open source java base chat client, look no further.
 You are in the right place.
-Take a look at our code.
+Take a look at my code.

 ###Instructions : How to make it ready on your environment.